kacperbojakowski/final-project/09-glossary/index.md

 **Single sourcing** – a practice where a document is written once and then presented in multiple output formats. |

-**Source code editor** – text-editing software for writing computer code, e.g. VSC. |
+**Source code editor** – text-editing software for writing computer code, e.g., VSC. |

 **Sprint** – a time-boxed period of work with a set number of tasks to complete; used in [agile](#a) methodologies such as [Scrum](#s). |